Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Lameckchris/Answer5.md

   - Improves project planning by enabling accurate estimates, schedules, and risk identification
   - Enhances stakeholder satisfaction by aligning the software with their needs
   - Minimizes rework and costs by identifying issues early
-  - Increases product quality by capturing complete, consistent requirements.
+  - Increases product quality by capturing complete, consistent requirements